reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 ![CSRF token synchronizer](/assets/img/posts/csrf/csrf-token-synchronizer.png)

 As we can see in this sequence diagram, when the input form is requested, it is initialized with a random token generated by the web application.
-The web application stores the generated token either in a data store or in-memory in HTTP session.
+The web application stores the generated token either in a data store or in-memory in an HTTP session.

 When the input form is submitted, the token is sent as a request parameter.
-On receiving the request, the web application matches the token received as request parameter with the token stored in the token store.
+On receiving the request, the web application matches the token received as a request parameter with the token stored in the token store.
 The request is processed only if the two values match.

 #### Double Submit Cookie Pattern

 When using the Double Submit Cookie Pattern the token is not stored by the web application.
-Instead, the web application sets the token in a cookie.The browser should be able to read the token from the cookie and send it as a request parameter in subsequent requests.
+Instead, the web application sets the token in a cookie.
+The browser should be able to read the token from the cookie and send it as a request parameter in subsequent requests.

 ![CSRF token double submit](/assets/img/posts/csrf/csrf-token-double-submit.png)

 In this sequence diagram, when the input form is requested, the web application generates a random token and sets it in a cookie.
 The browser reads the token from the cookie and sends it as a request parameter when submitting the form.

 On receiving the request, the web application verifies if the cookie value and the value sent as request parameter match.
-If both of them match, the web application accepts it as legitimate request processes the request.
+If both the values match, the web application accepts it as a legitimate request processes the request.

-This cookie must be stored separately from the cookie used as session identifier.
+This cookie must be stored separately from the cookie used as a session identifier.

 ### Using the SameSite Flag in Cookies

 The SameSite flag in cookies is a relatively new method of preventing CSRF attacks and improving web application security.
 In an earlier example, we saw that the website controlled by the attacker could send a request to https://myfriendlybank.com/ together with a session cookie.
-This session cookie is unique for every user, so the web application uses it to distinguish between users and to determine if they are logged in.
+This session cookie is unique for every user, so the web application uses it to distinguish between users and determine if they are logged in.

 If the session cookie is marked as a SameSite cookie, it is only sent along with requests that originate from the same domain.
-Therefore, when `http://myfriendlybank.com` wants to make a POST request to `http://myfriendlybank/transfer`, it is allowed.
+Therefore, when `http://myfriendlybank.com` wants to make a POST request to `http://myfriendlybank/transfer` it is allowed.

-However, the website controlled by the attacker with a domain like `http://malicious.com/` cannot send HTTP requests to `http://myfriendlybank.com/transfer` since the session cookie originates from a different domain so it is not sent with the request.
+However, the website controlled by the attacker with a domain like `http://malicious.com/` cannot send HTTP requests to `http://myfriendlybank.com/transfer`.
+This is because the session cookie originates from a different domain, and thus it is not sent with the request.

 ## Defenses against CSRF
 As users, we can defend ourselves from falling victim to a CSRF attack by cultivating two simple web browsing habits:

 1. We should log off from a website after using it.
-This will invalidate the cookies which the attacker sends in the exploit URL.
+This will invalidate the session cookies that the attacker needs to execute the forged request in the exploit URL.
 2. We should use different browsers, for example, one browser for accessing sensitive sites and another browser for random surfing.
+This will prevent the session cookies set in sensitive sites being used for CSRF attacks launched from a page opened from a different browser.

 As developers, we can use the following best practices other than the anti-CSRF token described earlier:
 1. Configure lower session time out value invalidate the session after a period of inactivity